 Anyways, I promised you a review of the RallyMetro, and here it is.
 Let’s start with the bad.
 Stuffing my 350 pound wide load into a car this small is comical.
-Luckily the doors are thing enough that I fit better than I thought it would.
+Luckily the doors are big enough that I fit better than I thought it would.
 The car is as slow as dog crap, sporting under 60 horsepower.
 There’s a hole in the passenger side floorboard that I really should plug up so it doesn’t get quite so dusty inside.

 None of that matters though, because the RallyMetro is an absolute riot to drive.
 I expected this car to under-steer like a pig.
 Or as they used to say back when I watched NASCAR, to push like a damn dump truck.
 That, however, is not the case at all.
 The RallyMetro, for all it’s front wheel driveness and hilariously short wheelbase, is a seriously tail happy car.
 Lift-off over-steer happens a lot, but it’s relatively predictable, and very manageable.
 For those time when lifting off isn’t enough, a simple tap of the brakes unloads the ass end and rotates it around.
 As I got more comfortable in the car, I decided to try something I’d always wanted to do: handbrake turns.
 There were three or four areas on the course where the turns were tight enough, that I needed the rear end to rotate more than simple weight transfer could provide.
 The handbrake worked beautifully!
 The best turn for it was the second to last turn on the course, a U-turn with plenty of room to carry some speed.
 I had the RallyMetro sliding beautifully through that turn.
 Josh, the guy in charge who was also running a really nice blue and white Neon ACR, swore it looked like I was driving a Group B rally car.
 Perhaps a slight exaggeration, but I’ll take the compliment and it sure felt good to pull off!